 Key Takeaways

-• Roof trusses are essential for structural stability and efficiency in modern construction.
+- Roof trusses are critical for ensuring stability, efficiency, and safety in modern construction.

 History of Roof Trusses